Why I started a blog

 I’m a postdoctoral research scientist investigating the role of the peripheral circadian clock in connective tissue maintenance and ageing.
 In July 2016 I embarked on a re-run of ‘Scientist Abroad’ by moving to Copenhagen to join the Michael Kjær at the Institute of Sports Medicine Copenhagen.

 This blog is like a diary where I can keep track of my adventures and to share with my friends.
-My true loves are science and food – my social media activities are mainly tweeting about science and yelping about my latest food adventures.
+My true loves are science and food – my social media activities are mainly tweeting about science or my latest food adventures.
 Here I will be combining these two loves of mine, and include stories of my new Copenhagen adventures and my struggles to become an adult and an independent researcher!

 If there’re any suggestions to what I should eat or do in Copenhagen or any scientific advice you have to offer, or if you want any advice on your PhD or raising funding for travel grants or conference sponsorships, then message me here, on Twitter or add me as a friend on Yelp!